Search Results - USAID

 United States Agency for International Development

-Wordmark of USAID The United States Agency for International Development (USAID) is an independent agency of the United States government that is primarily responsible for administering civilian foreign aid and development assistance.
-With a budget of over $50 billion, USAID is one of the largest official aid agencies in the world and accounts for more than half of all U.S. foreign assistance—the highest in the world in absolute dollar terms.
+Wordmark of USAID The United States Agency for International Development (USAID) is an independent agency of the United States government that was responsible for administering civilian foreign aid and development assistance from 1961 to 2025.

 • Showing 1 - 1 results of 1